Understanding your prescription drug benefits

 For new long-term drug prescriptions, you can get two 30-day supplies of your medication at any network retail pharmacy for the retail copay, but after that, you will need to use the Smart 90 Program described above or you will have to pay the mail copay to receive a 30-day supply at any network retail pharmacy.
 Ordering a 90-day supply through Express Scripts Mail Service Pharmacy or a Smart90 retail pharmacy (retail location or mail order) will result in substantial savings to you for long-term and maintenance medications.

-You can also use one of several retail pharmacies to fill a 90 day supply of maintenance medications, including: Kroger, Randalls, Costco, Walmart and HEB
+You can also use one of several retail pharmacies to fill a 90 day supply of maintenance medications, including Costco, HEB, Kroger, Randall's, Kelsey Seybold, and Walmart.

 Using mail order pharmacies